Canned Heat

 • If you want to try canned heat before buying larger quantities, individual cans are available at camping stores.

 • Try using a lid or 2 cans at a time for faster results.
-It is not recommended that you use more than two cans at a time.
+Always follow the manufacturer’s guidelines regarding the number of cans to use simultaneously.

 Use Requirements